Samsung/tizen-docs/docs/application/web/guides/tau/notepad.md

       </div>
       ```

-		> **Note**
+		> [!NOTE]
 		> In mobile applications, pages are constructed using the `data-role` attribute, while the wearable applications use the `class` attribute.
 In addition, the value of the `data-role` attribute in mobile applications differs from the `class` attribute value in the wearable applications.

    2. On the editing page, the header and footer are similar to the main page.

        The only difference is that the action triggered after pressing the button adds an item to the items array and adds the item to the top of the visible list.
 The editing page is defined with a `div` block with the `id="editor"` and `class="ui-page"` attributes.

       The editing page is needed for adding or editing a selected note.
-It has a `textarea` element to allow the user to edit the selected note.
+It has a `textarea` element to allow the user to edit the selected note:

       ```
       <!--This code applies to wearable applications-->